About the author

 In this guide, we break down the most current DGA rates according to the latest DGA 2024/2025 Rate Card, so you can determine what you owe your director, AD, or UPM on your next project.

 Keep in mind that these are just the minimum rates.
 Quite often, DGA members are paid far beyond these numbers.
 The DGA 2024 Rate Card for theatrical motion pictures, television, and pilots is valid through June 30, 2025.
-However, the DGA commercial rate card is effective from January 25, 2024 to November 30, 2024.
+However, the DGA Commercial Rate Card is effective from December 1, 2024 to November 30, 2025.

 What are DGA rates?